peermetrics/webrtc-stats/README.md

 The library is heavily inspired by [@fippo](https://github.com/fippo)'s work on a similar library.

 ## Install
----
 ```sh
 npm install @peermetrics/webrtc-stats
 ```

 ## Usage
----
 ### Loding the module
 WebRTC Stats can be loaded as an ES6 module, node module or directly in the browser.

-After loading the module, initialize the module.
+After loading the module, initialize it.
 *See [Options](#options) for all the initalize options*
 ```js
 let stats = new WebRTCStats({